Skip to main content

 A Patient’s Verification Checklist

 When you communicate with a potential compounding pharmacy, you are conducting an interview.
-Your questions should be specific and targeted toward understanding their processes.
+Your questions should be specific and targeted toward understanding their quality control processes.
 A reputable pharmacist will welcome this conversation as an opportunity to demonstrate their expertise and commitment to patient safety.
 Consider the following inquiries:

 • Ingredient Sourcing ∞ “Can you confirm that you source all Active Pharmaceutical Ingredients (APIs) exclusively from FDA-registered facilities?”
 Federal law requires this, and a pharmacy should be able to provide documentation, such as a Certificate of Analysis (COA), for their raw chemicals.